shaltut/cbsi_inv_sys/readme.txt

 Tristan: (When you get back from vacay lol)
 - Look into how to set up a PHP based website with a relational database on GoDaddy and Amazon and create a pro/cons list for both (post that pro/con list here so we can all decide what the best option is)
+- Look at the code for the site and really familliarize yourself with it.
+Mess with it to try and understand what everything does and how the database works and all that.

 ************ WEEK 3 ************